dasieq/iiot-demo/README.md

 - `mqtt-spb-wrapper` is used by the Sparkplug B bridge.
 - `psycopg2-binary` is used by the PostgreSQL logger.
 - `fastapi` and `uvicorn` are used by the HTTP API service.
+- `awsiotsdk` is used by the optional AWS IoT Core publisher.
 - `sqlite3` is part of the Python standard library and does not need to be installed separately.

 ---